wtruong02151/cs1951_final_project_blogs/README.md

 ## Blog Post #1

 ### Our Idea
 For this project, we are looking to find trends in song popularity using data gathered from streaming music services.
-We want to see when popular songs beging to lose appeal after gaining traction.
+We want to see when popular songs begin to lose appeal after gaining traction.
 We will be creating a web application that visualizes a song’s rise in popularity over time and how quickly songs decay.
 We can then allow users to search by specific songs, artists, or genres.

 ### Data